sisoe24/Nuke-Tools-ST/README.md

 }
 ```

-## 1.7.
+## 1.8.
 Commands

 The following command will be available: `run_nuke_tools`.

-A new entry "Run Code inside Nuke" will be added to the context menu (right click) when the active file ends with one of the following extension:
+A new entry `Run Code inside Nuke`, will be added to the context menu (right-click) when the active file ends with one of the following extensions:

 - `.py`
 - `.cpp`
 - `.blink`

-## 1.8.
+## 1.9.
 Key Bindings

-The package does not include any key bindings by default but you can add them by following the [Sublime Text Key Bindings guide](https://www.sublimetext.com/docs/key_bindings.html).
+By default, the package does not include any key bindings.
+You can add them by following the [Sublime Text Key Bindings guide](https://www.sublimetext.com/docs/key_bindings.html).

 Example